divine-ray/Servilia/Beings/Characters and People/Exiled/Marilee, the Songstress.md

 (She sorta adapted Cant into a sung form)

-During her time, she ascended into almost being the guardian patron for the Cursed Undead, which drew the attention of the [[Children of the Flame]].
+During her time, she ascended into almost being the guardian patron for the Cursed Undead, which drew the attention of the [[Children of The Flame]].

 -   She has become Patron or Deity of Song, assisting devoted Bards.